jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ![shortest-path-definition](./images/shortest-path-definition.png)

-Edge  weights  can  represent  metrics  other  than  distances,  such  as  time,  cost,penalties,  loss,  or any other  quantity  that accumulates  linearly  along  a path and that we would want to minimize.
+Edge  weights  can  represent  metrics  other  than  distances,  such  as  time,  cost, penalties, loss,  or any other  quantity  that accumulates  linearly  along  a path and that we would want to minimize.

 > The breadth-first-search  algorithm is a shortest-paths algorithm that works on unweighted graphs.